 Which Below Deck locations are easiest to visit by ferry?

-The Mediterranean, especially Greece, Croatia, Italy and Spain, plus Norway, are the most ferry-friendly regions in the franchise.
+The Mediterranean, especially Greece, Croatia, Italy and Spain, plus Norway and parts of Thailand, are the most ferry-friendly regions in the franchise.

 Can I visit Caribbean Below Deck locations by ferry?